vatpac-technology/sops/docs/controller-skills/maestro.md

 The best view for the flow controller is the runway view.
 From this view they can:

 - adjust an aircrafts landing time.
+- delay the entire sequence after a specific aircraft, for a desired amount of time.
 - manually adjust an aircrafts runway (if the automatically detected runway is wrong, or you want to see their estimated landing time on a new runway).
 - desequence an aircraft (remove it from an aircraft).
 - insert an aircraft at any time, provided that the aircraft can be inserted at that time (minimum landing time before and after)
+- insert a slot (which blocks aircraft from being allocated this landing time).
+This is useful for additional space when it may be required for wake-turbulence or slower-preceeding.

 The flow controller can also make changes from the sector view, but this is not recommended.